sgorgun/if-statements/README.md

 ![Task 8 Flowchart](images/task8.png)

-The expected result table has the method outputs for various values of the _b_ and _i_ input parameters.
+The expected results table has the method outputs for different values of the _b_ and _i_ input parameters.

 | b     | i               | Expected Result |
 |-------|-----------------|-----------------|